 When it comes to toxic chemicals, women of color are getting the lion’s share dose as Americans.
 Specifically, hair relaxer products can be incredibly toxic and only really used because of a history of systematic racism.
 These chemicals that women are exposed to daily are linked to hormone disruption and cancers.
 So what are the best & worst hair relaxing products?
 You’ve trusted Mamavation to bring you topics like best & worst lotions, best & worst yoga mats, and best & worst cookware, now join us for the best & worst hair relaxers with special guest Nzingah Oniwosan of YesBabyILikeitraw.com.

-Disclosure: This post was partially written by Nzingah Oniwosan of Baby Like It Raw.
+Disclosure: This post was partially written by Nzingah Oniwosan of Yes Baby I Like It Raw.
 The investigation itself was fact-checked by Rebecca Elizabeth Sherrick Harks, RN, BSN.
 It contains affiliate links.

 Nzingah Oniwosan of YesBabyILikeitRaw.com Speaks Plainly of What Black Hair Symbolizes